 Background

 Although colorectal cancer (CRC) mortality has declined in recent decades, it remains the second leading cause of death among cancers in the United States [1].
 Early detection of CRC is critical since patients whose tumors are detected at an early stage have a greater than 90% chance of survival [1].
-However more than a third of individuals for whom screening is recommended do not adhere to screening guidelines [2].
+However more than a third of Americans for whom screening is recommended do not adhere to screening guidelines [2].
 The high cost and invasive nature of procedures, such as colonoscopy and sigmoidoscopy are barriers for many people [3, 4].
-Unfortunately non-invasive tests, such as the guaiac fecal occult blood test (gFOBT), fecal immunochemical test (FIT), and the multitarget DNA test fail to reliably detect adenomas [5, 6] (e.g., sensitivity for nonadvanced adenomas is 7.6% for FIT and 17.2% for the DNA test).
+Some do not consider these invasive test as a primary screening option, but they are in the United States [5].
+Unfortunately non-invasive tests, such as the guaiac fecal occult blood test (gFOBT), fecal immunochemical test (FIT), and the multitarget DNA test fail to reliably detect adenomas [6, 7] (e.g., sensitivity for nonadvanced adenomas is 7.6% for FIT and 17.2% for the DNA test).
 Thus, there is a need for novel non-invasive screening methods with improved sensitivity for early stage colonic lesions.

-Several studies have demonstrated the potential for the gut microbiota to be used to detect CRC [7–10].
-Moreover, we and others have shown that combining microbiota-analysis with conventional diagnostics, like gFOBT and FIT, can significantly improve the detection of colonic lesions over either method by itself [7, 8, 10].
+Several studies have demonstrated the potential for the gut microbiota to be used to detect CRC [8–11].
+Moreover, we and others have shown that combining microbiota-analysis with conventional diagnostics, like gFOBT and FIT, can significantly improve the detection of colonic lesions over either method by itself [8, 9, 11].
 One limitation of microbiota-based CRC screening is the need to collect and process separate stool samples for microbiota characterization.
 Given the widespread use of FIT to collect specimens for screening, the ability to use the same sample for microbiota characterization could make processing more efficient and less expensive.
 We hypothesized that the small amount of fecal material contained in FIT sampling cartridges was sufficient to perform both hemoglobin quantification and microbiota characterization.
 To test this hypothesis, we isolated bacterial DNA from the residual buffer of OC-Auto® FIT cartridges (Polymedco Inc.) that had already been used for quantifying fecal hemoglobin concentrations.
 We then compared the bacterial composition of the FIT cartridge to that of DNA isolated directly from a patient's stool sample and assessed the ability of FIT cartridge-derived DNA to be used for microbiota-based CRC screening.